justinrkinsman/---NEW---RockPaperScissors/rps/README.md

 # Introduction

----PLEASE NOTE---
-This project is currently being worked on and is not full functional yet.

 This Rock, Paper, Scissors game was one of the first projects I attempted to build.
 I initially built a very rudimentary version that was mostly text-based.
-I came back nearly a year later with the intention of making it look more profesisonal and showcasing off my CSS skills.
+I came back nearly a year later with the intention of making it look more professional and showcasing my CSS skills.

 # How to play